Bouddi National Park... Is it possible that every single walk can end at a secluded beach or on top of a cliff with stunning coastal views?

 Most walks are accessible by bitumen road except the walks on Box Head.
 Hawke Head Drive is a dirt road and in bad condition in some parts, but you can still drive on it with a two-wheel drive.
 Just drive slowly.

-Bells at Killcare offers 5-star cottages, suits and villas and fine dining, and is located near the Coastal Walk and Maitland Bay.
-It’s one of the finest places to stay on the Central Coast.
+Alternatively, Bells at Killcare offers 5-star cottages, suits and villas and a world-class restaurant.
+It's located near the Coastal Walk and Maitland Bay.

 And if you’d like to sleep on a luxury yacht overlooking the beautiful Hardys Bay, check out Carpe Diem.